manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-12-random-variable.md

 Note that random variable is just an abstraction.
 It allows Mathematicians to forget about the underlying stochastic phenomenon, and enable them to build higher order theories on top of it.
-For example, a number of stochastic phenomenon may take the same probability distribution, and the abstraction of random variable allows us to consider them one.
+For example, a number of different stochastic phenomena may take the same probability distribution, and the abstraction of random variable allows us to consider them one.